agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

 .. py:class::
   xuance.mindspore.policies.categorical.ActorNet(state_dim, action_dim, hidden_sizes, normalize, initialize, activation)

+  A neural network module for an actor in DRL, used as an important part of a policy.
+  This actor network outputs the logits for categorical actions distributions based on the given state.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param action_dim: The dimension of the action input.